Last Updated on August 15, 2021 by Paul Guzman

 Chinese Pistache Trees for landscaping (Pistacia chinensis).
-The Chinese Pistache tree (non-bearing) is small to a medium-sized ornamental and of course, it is native to China.
+The Chinese Pistache tree (non-bearing) is Probably one of the hardiest trees to plant in and around the Southwest.
+It is a small to medium-sized ornamental tree and of course, it is native to China.
 A very drought tolerant hardy tree for regions where rainwater is low but still want a good hardy tree for shade or ornamental landscape.
 It is related to the nut-bearing pistachio tree but will not produce nuts.

 The perfect tree for your backyard